-By integrating planning, development, and green building construction efforts, San Franciscans are aligning the built environment with the natural world.
+Through planning, development, and green building construction efforts, San Franciscans are aligning the built environment with the natural world.
 We’re minimizing energy consumption and resource depletion, and improving air and water quality by supporting Leadership in Energy and Environmental Design (LEED) certification programs and other green building initiatives.

 Green Business Program

 The San Francisco Green Business Program recognizes business in San Francisco that go above and beyond to implement greening measures for zero waste, energy efficiency, water reduction, and pollution prevention for their business.
-The program connects businesses with all the available free rebates, resources, services, audits, and technical assistance offered by various City departments.
+The program connects businesses with free rebates, resources, services, audits, and technical assistance offered by various City departments.

 SF Environment develops and implements programs and policies that support the growth of a robust green economy.
-We prepare our local workforce for opportunities in the green economy with Environment Now, a green jobs training program that provides leadership development and on-the-job training to workers from the city’s most underserved neighborhoods.
+We prepare our local workforce for opportunities in the green economy with Environment Now, a green careers program that provides leadership development and on-the-job training to workers from the city’s most underserved neighborhoods.

 School Education Program